Sadhguru on ‘The Daily Show’ Signals the Spread of Soft Hindutva as Spirituality in the West

 Zodiac Memes Can’t Save Us From the Dangerous Influence of Astrology in India

-Back home, Sadhguru is known to have expropriated land for his sprawling ashram, spread Islamophobic rhetoric, and is bedfellows with the RSS network of organizations.
+Back home, Sadhguru is known to have expropriated land for his sprawling ashram and spread Islamophobic rhetoric.
 He once infamously called a Muslim student “Talibani” and, soon after, lent support to the Citizenship Amendment Act — a piece of legislation that sparked massive protests for its unconstitutionality.
 His endorsement was praised by the Primer Minister, who appreciated how Sadhguru “calls out the misinformation by vested interest groups” — all while universities were ransacked and protestors shot, tear gassed, and killed at the behest of the ruling government.

 Despite these and many other instances of soft-saffronization, Sadhguru continues to be invited to celebrity interactions and talk shows abroad, where he is given free reign to spout mystical nothings in exchange for greater credibility.
 The latest instance is just another that shows how an orientalist gaze homogenizes Eastern cultures into a marketable, consumable entity.
 It’s the impulse that makes Sadhguru virtually indistinguishable to the Dalai Lama to the untrained Western eye.
 This secular spirituality allows all ideas from the East to be appropriated and marketed as a divine self-fulfilment hack to boost individual prosperity and happiness.
 In the process, cultural, social, and historical nuances are smoothed over.